DouglasRoyds/vimrc/doc/pyclewn.md

     set solib-search-path ~/workspace/build/staging/x86/
     break main

-For local debugging, we launch gdb with the target executable.
+Launch gdb with the target executable.

     :Pyclewn gdb ./test_thing

-For remote debugging, just launch gdb, then connect to the remote server.

-    :Pyclewn gdb
-    :Ctarget remote 172.16.111.222:10000

-In either case, we're away.
+We're away.
+Pyclewn has most GDB commands mapped to `:Ccommand`, or you can run them with `:C command`.

     :Crun
+    :C run